Mortimer333/Mortimer333/README.md

 To ease your job here is a tier list of my repositories.
 I have about 25 repos but only 1/3 is public, so if you want to see my newest project go here: https://boardmeister.com
 (it's also private, so you can only check it from normal user point of view).

+Also, it seems that commits to private repos won't show on `Contribution activity` and it looks like I'm not doing anything :/.
+But I assure you there is at least one/two commits per day.

 ## Tier 1 - My proudest work
 1. [Dito](https://github.com/Mortimer333/Dito)
 2. [tetraquark](https://github.com/Mortimer333/tetraquark)